14 Sep CUNY Borough of Manhattan Community College BMCC Nursing Programs Review

-The goal of the part-time evening or weekend nursing program of BMCC is to fulfill the aspirations of a large portion of New York City residents who have not gained admission from various nursing programs in the City University because of family obligations or financial struggles that require them to work full-time during the day.
-However, all students in this kind of study scheme have to complete the four prerequisite courses of the Associate degree plus BIO 420, BIO 426, PSY 240 and SOC 100 before the start of the nursing program.
+The goal of the part-time evening or weekend nursing program at BMCC is to fulfill the aspirations of a large portion of New York City residents who have not gained admission to various nursing programs in the City University because of family obligations or financial struggles requiring them to work full-time during the day.
+However, all students in this study scheme must complete the four prerequisite courses of the Associate degree plus BIO 420, BIO 426, PSY 240 and SOC 100 before the start of the nursing program.

-As mentioned, all students who are planning to obtain a nursing degree at Borough of Manhattan Community College will gain admission as an Undeclared Health major (UDH).
-The Nursing Academic Advisor will compile all student records, and it will be reviewed by the Department’s Students or Admissions Committee to determine eligibility to the Associate in Applied Science degree major in Nursing.
+As mentioned, all students planning to obtain a nursing degree at Borough of Manhattan Community College will gain admission as an Undeclared Health major (UDH).
+The Nursing Academic Advisor will compile all student records, and they will be reviewed by the Department’s Students or Admissions Committee to determine eligibility to the Associate in Applied Science degree major in Nursing.

-Moreover, interested students who want to study at BMCC must meet the criteria of the college.
-These individuals have to pass the CUNY test in mathematics, and CAT-W test in writing and reading.
-They also have to complete the four required prerequisite subjects with a Grade Point Average of at least 2.50.
-The nursing department accepts a limited number of students into the program.
-Thus, meeting the minimum Grade Point Average does not guarantee an admission.
+Interested students who want to study at BMCC must meet the criteria of the college.
+These individuals have to pass the CUNY test in mathematics and the CAT-W test in writing and reading.
+They must complete the four required prerequisite subjects with a Grade Point Average of at least 2.50.
+The nursing department accepts a limited number of students into the program; thus, meeting the minimum Grade Point Average does not guarantee an admission.

-Also, a student who wants to enter into the nursing program must have an overall college cumulative average of 2.50.
-This includes the grades in all courses that apply to the nursing curriculum which is taken or transferred into BMCC before admission.
+A student who wants to enter the nursing program must have an overall college cumulative average of 2.50 including the grades in all courses that pertain to the nursing curriculum taken or transferred into BMCC before admission.
 A passing score on the HESI A2 Admission Assessment Exam is also required.
-Students can only obtain HESI A2 Admission Assessment Exam with U.S. Citizenship, Permanent U.S. Residency, Granted Asylum, Temporary Protected Status, Refugee Status, and International Students having F1 status.
+Students can only obtain the HESI A2 Admission Assessment Exam with U.S. Citizenship, Permanent U.S. Residency, Granted Asylum, Temporary Protected Status, Refugee Status, and International Students having F1 status.

-The tuition cost of the nursing program of Borough of Manhattan Community College varies on the number of credits obtained and the residency of the applicant.
-Residents of New York City who are matriculated students will pay $2,400 per semester if they study full-time or $210 per credit if they study part-time.
-Non-matriculated students, on the other hand, will pay $265 per credit, whether full-time or part-time study.
+The tuition cost of the nursing program of Borough of Manhattan Community College varies according to the number of credits obtained and the residency of the applicant.
+Residents of New York City who are matriculated students will pay $2,400 per semester if they study full-time or $210 per credit if part-time.
+Non-matriculated students, on the other hand, will pay $265 per credit, whether in full-time or part-time study.

-Meanwhile, non-residents of New York City have different tuition scheme, which depends on their status.
-Individuals with B-81 on file will pay $210 per credit (part-time) and $2,400 per semester (full-time), while those residents without B-81 on file will have to pay $320 per credit, the same with out-of-state residents and international students.
-Non-matriculated students who are also non-residents of the city will have to pay $420 per credit.
+Meanwhile, non-residents of New York City have a different tuition scheme, depending on their status.
+Individuals with B-81 on file will pay $210 per credit (part-time) and $2,400 per semester (full-time), while those residents without B-81 on file will pay $320 per credit–the same with out-of-state residents and international students.
+Non-matriculated students who are non-residents of the city will have to pay $420 per credit.

-Senior residents of the city, or those who are 60 years old and above and who are also non-matriculated students, are provided with a tuition waiver and will be charged $65 senior citizen fee per semester.
+Senior residents of the city, or those 60 years old and above, who are non-matriculated students, are provided with a tuition waiver and will be charged a $65 senior citizen fee per semester.
 Take note that the tuition and fees are subject to change, depending on the decisions made by the Board of Trustees of the City University of New York.